TokaKhaled4/Structured_Programming_Project/README.md

 ## My Role

--[Worked on login and sign up page ]
+- Worked on login and sign up page
 ## Features

 - **User Authentication**: Allows users to sign up with their personal information and login securely to access the system.